Volunteer with turtles and help monitor rainforest wildlife in Malaysia

 - Any Monday from April to September 2015

-Jungle walks & learning how to spot wildlife tracks and animal traps
+Jungle walks & learning how to spot wildlife tracks;

-Learn about tigers, elephants, Tapirs and all their wonderful rainforest friends, their habitat as well and the importance of preserving the wildlife corridor.
+Learn about rainforest wildlife, their habitat as well and the importance of preserving the wildlife corridor.

 Visit the Batek tribe & learn about their lifestyle living harmoniously with the jungle

-Host a Conservation English session for the children of the Batek tribe
+Host a Conservation English session for the local children.

 Turtle Beach – Turtle night beach patrols, snorkel surveys